PhD Political Science

 Department of Political Science, University of Notre Dame

-Jacob Turner is a researcher investigating the police and public security policies in the context of democratic regimes.
-His main interests are how the police influence public policies and how contact with violent agents of the state constructs ideas of citizenship.
-He is currently a Postdoctoral Researcher at the Dove Institute at the Universidade Federal de Pelotas (UFPel).
+Jacob Turner is a researcher investigating the police, public security policies, and citizen-state interactions in the context of democratic regimes.
+His main interests are how the police influence public policies and how contact with armed agents of the state constructs ideas of citizenship.
+He is currently a postdoctoral researcher at the Dove Human Development and Violence Research Centre at the Universidade Federal de Pelotas (UFPel) in Fall of 2024 as a part of the Wellcome Trust “Lifecourse Determinants and Prevention of Violence” project.

 His dissertation, "War in Words: Law, Order, and Iron Fist Politics in Brazil", investigates the participation of police officers in electoral politics in Brazil.
-Using a combination of survey experimental methods, semi-automated text analysis of electoral platforms, and qualitative interviews with dozens of candidates and public security professionals, the dissertation argues that the emergence of "security sector candidacies" represents a qualitative shift in the ways that police engage with the political system.
-Because of lingering, unaddressed professional grievances, a perceived inevitability of reform, and active threats to the status quo, police increasingly feel the need to make policy themselves, not simply block unwelcome reforms from outside, as is traditionally the case.
+Using a combination of survey experimental methods, semi-automated text analysis of electoral platforms, and qualitative interviews with dozens of candidates and public security professionals, the dissertation argues that the emergence of "security sector candidacies" is the result of a combination of "supply-shift" and "demand-shift" factors.
+While voters perceive police candidates as highly competent on salient issues such as fighting corruption and organized crime, the police themselves choose to enter as a form of labor organization and are more interested in protecting the material interests of their corporation than advocating tough-on-crime policies.

-While his main focus is Brazil, Jacob has also published research focused on El Salvador and the United States.
+While his main focus is Brazil, Jacob has also published research on violence and state institutions focused on El Salvador and the United States.

 Jacob's research has been generously funded by the NSF Doctoral Dissertation Research Improvement Grant (DDRIG) and a Fulbright Study/Research Grant, as well as internal grants from the Hellen Kellogg Institute for International Studies and The Institute for Scholarship in the Liberal Arts.
-His work has appeared in Party Politics, Political Research Quarterly, Urban Affairs Review, Latin American Politics and Society, and TeorĂa e Pesquisa.
+His work has appeared in Party Politics, Political Research Quarterly, Urban Affairs Review, and Latin American Politics and Society, among others.

 University of Notre Dame